News

 July 1, 2024

-Reflections on the April AISNE Students of Color High School Conference.
+Reflections on the April AISNE High School Students of Color Conference.

 BY ASHER GUPTA ’26

-On April 6, a group of 10 St. Paul’s School students traveled to The Wheeler School in Providence, Rhode Island, for the Association of Independent Schools in New England (AISNE) Students of Color High School Conference.
+On April 6, a group of 10 St. Paul’s School students traveled to The Wheeler School in Providence, Rhode Island, for the Association of Independent Schools in New England (AISNE) High School Students of Color Conference.
 Representing a variety of SPS affinity groups, the student attendees — Alana Kaye Morgan ’25, Allyson Duardo ’26, Asher Gupta ’26, Christopher Chabla ’26, Jermaine Baffour ’24, Leela Umashakar ’27, Monika Principal ’26, Naya Saxena ’26, Raen Kao ’24 and Yeneisy Morocho ’25 — were selected for the opportunity after demonstrating excellent work as leaders on campus.

 The conference started with a keynote address by Andre Bradford, an award-winning slam poet and author.
 Bradford, who has shared his unique and engaging method of slam poetry storytelling with thousands of people at institutions nationwide, describes his mission as one “…to create more empathetic communities and cultures using poetry, data and story.”
 I found his style of delivery to be enthralling; Bradford was uniquely dynamic and added ‘punches’ of energy to his poetry that made his messages about relationships [and] media stereotypes all the more powerful.